wolfd/thunner/README.md

         assign myhighlight current-item
         assign mynormal text

-* `email` is required.
+`email` is required.
-* `pass` is not required, although if it is omitted, you will be prompted for your password on each startup.
+`pass` is not required, although if it is omitted, you will be prompted for your password on each startup.
 Spaces are allowed in `pass`.
+Any number of `color` and `assign` lines are allowed.

 An "app password" can be used to avoid storing your Google password in plaintext, this is strongly recommended.
 These can be obtained [here](https://security.google.com/settings/security/apppasswords).
 App passwords are also the only way to use thunner if you have 2-factor auth set up.